Murray H. Goodman: Philanthropy

-Personal life
+Personal life and death

-Goodman is married to Joanie Mellor Goodman, they have five children, and live in Palm Beach, Florida.
+Goodman was married to Joanie Mellor Goodman, they have five children, and lived in Palm Beach, Florida.
 They originally lived in Pennsylvania.
 In 2009, Goodman listed his apartment at 960 Fifth Avenue in Manhattan at $32.5 million, but sold it to Benjamin Steinbruch two years later for $18.875 million.
 In 2015, he sold Turtle Lane Farm, his family's "lavish equestrian property" in Wellington, Florida for $9.675 million.

 In 2013, their daughter Marley Goodman, a real estate agent and former member of the U.S. Equestrian Team, married Brett Overman, president and CEO of National Disaster Solutions and Zip's Car Wash, also of Palm Beach, at the Mar-a-Lago Club, with Rabbi Solomon Rothstein officiating.
 They have a son, Malcolm Goodman.

+Goodman died on December 21, 2024, at the age of 99.